vorSherer/code-301-prework/README.md

 ### Chocolate Pizza CSS

-This assignment is optional, **if** you are coming from a Code 201 class that ended within 2 weeks of the start of your Code 301 class.
+**If you are coming from a Code 201 class that ended within 2 weeks of the start of your Code 301 class**, this assignment is optional.

 Students in Code 201 complete a time-boxed design comp assignment, called "Chocolate Pizza".
 This is a revisiting of that assignment: